FreedomBen/findref/README.md

 # findref
-Findref is a program that helps you find strings in files
+Findref is a program that helps you find strings in files.
+I use it to grep a source code repo for something I'm looking for.
+It is roughly similar to git grep and a recursive grep, but simpler to use and a little smarter.
+If inside a git repo it will honor your git ignore list, for example, but it also works outside of a git repo (unlike git grep).
+It also requires much fewer flags than using grep directly.